peteash10/instructionsforhumans.com/pages/kruse.md

 **November 22nd - 25th is Data and Art week at Instructions for Humans and I've asked artist Kruse to bring her Drawing Apparatuses in for people to borrow.**

-These simple devices consist of a pen suspended above a piece of paper.
+These simple devices consist of a drawing device (pen, chalk etc) and paper.
 As the device moves, the pen marks the paper and over time creates a visual record of its motion.

 The end result can be seen as a visualisation of a journey taken and a record of the manner and style of your movement.
 It is also very pleasing to look at.

-You are invited to borrow a Drawing Apparatus from the BOM gallery during opening hours (Wed-Sat, 12-5) before spending time in the city centre.
-It can be put in a carrier bag or held in your hand.
-When you've finished your shopping or whathaveyou, bring it back to BOM where your drawing will be added to the gallery.
+You are invited to borrow a Drawing Apparatus from the BOM gallery during opening hours (Wed-Sat, 12-5).
+The Apparatus is housed inside a sealed paper carrier.

+Take it for a walk/cycle/dance/bus ride around the city.
+Keep it for a minute an hour, a day, we just ask that you return the carrier unopened to the gallery before Saturday 25th November.
 Once the show is over I'll post your drawing to you.

 We'll have a few devices ready to borrow but if you want to reserve one specially (and promise to turn up and take it!) contact me on 07775 690106 or pete@peteashton.com and I'll put one aside.